variousauthors/the-valley/NEXTSTEPS.md

 NEXTSTEPS
 =========

+### Dragon Quest Valley 02

+ - give the player a boat, let them explore whichever islands they want
+   - kind of gives them a "birds eye view" and this initial boat tier will let them get a sense of the shape of the world, some important landmarks, etc... before they dive in to exploration
+ - random encounters
+   - simple fight, run, defend, item
+   - enemies have patterns and weaknesses that can be learned
+   - run always works, but maybe it should send you _back_ in the overworld like, back to camp or something
+   - dieing just restarts the game
+   - start simple but the goal is "resource management" and to have "things in places"
+   - harder encounters give the world texture
+   - I had considered having the encounters be opt-in in stead of random so that a monster is visible on the map, but gates an area
+     - could do both! put harder monsters on the map, give players a reason to go around

 ### Before Dragon Quest Valley 02

+- [x] implement 4 bit map tiles
+- [x] implement tilesets per map (well or have a db of tilesets the maps point into)
+- [x] parent/child maps so that walking off an edge leads you out
+     - [x] no exit
+     - [NAH] different exits for different edges
 - [] must improve import script, it should create the whole map file in the correct file location.
 It _could_ initialize the events based on a second layer in the tiled file, but I'm fine to do that later (actually I think this is unrealistic